nand-n/gopher/README.md

 ## interfaces & mock tesing

 Interface in go are a powerfull tool for abstraction and can be especially usefull when you want to write unit tests for function that interact with a db .
 By creating an interface that describes the beheviour of a database interactions your code needs , you can swap out the real database for a mock one in your tests.

+### Interface remainder

+Interfaces in go are a pwerfull tool for abstraction and can be especially usefull when you want to write unit tests for functions that interact with a database.

+By createin an interface that describes the beheviour of the database interactions your code needs . , you can swap out the real database for a mock one in your test